 Digital Object Identifier (DOI)

 Lye, Lon-Fye; Owens, Katherine; Shi, Huafang; Murta, Silvane M. F.; Vieira, Ana Carolina; Turco, Salvatore J.; Tschudi, Christian; Ullu, Elisabetta; and Beverley, Stephen M., "Retention and loss of RNA interference pathways in trypanosomatid protozoans" (2010).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 22.